View from the south west. The position of stone sockets are denoted by concrete bollards.

 View from southern stone.
 Silbury Hill is now perfectly aligned with an orthostat in the Great Circle and the site of another stone marked by a concrete bollard.

-The southernmost stone of the row is visible in the foreground.
-From this angle it is possible to appreciate the way in which the end of the row is provided with a sign-posted ,focused view of Silbury Hill.
+The southernmost stone of the feature is visible in the foreground.
+From this angle it is possible to appreciate the way in which the end of the feature is provided with a sign-posted ,focused view of Silbury Hill.
 That this alignment exists today is without question, whether it existed in the past is less certain, but if it did, there is a strong likelihood that it was deliberately contrived.
 In common with most stone rows, the Z feature at Avebury appears to have been constructed to provide access to particular visual treats.

 VISITED:- 7th August 2016